-When a student on warning is placed on probation, both the probation and the previous warning will be disclosed to colleges by the College Office when the past warning contributed to the decision to place the student on probation.
-The Dean of Students, acting on behalf of the Disciplinary Committee, will convey to the student and the College Office when a past warning has contributed to a student being placed on probation.
+The College Office reports general probations and dismissals in response to these questions as well.
+When a student on warning is subsequently placed on probation, both the probation and the previous warning will be disclosed to colleges by the College Office when the past warning contributed to the decision to place the student on probation.
+The dean of community life, acting on behalf of the Disciplinary Committee, will convey to the student and the College Office when a past warning has contributed to a student being placed on probation.

-The College Office reports changes in status to colleges, including withdrawals from Hotchkiss, that occur after applications have been submitted.
+The College Office reports changes in status to colleges, including withdrawals from Hotchkiss that occur after applications have been submitted.

 When the College Office is obligated to report discipline or a change in status to colleges, students are strongly encouraged to disclose these matters to colleges prior to the College Office doing so.
-Such a proactive approach by the student exhibits maturity and accountability.
+Such a proactive approach by the student exhibits maturity, integrity, and accountability.